 MPCS developed this goal because it aligns with our LEA focus on student support and engagement.
-Scholars garner more resiliency when the school and family partnership is strong.
+Scholars garner more academic and social emotional resiliency when the school and family partnership is strong.
 The COVID-19 pandemic highlighted the critical importance of this partnership.
-The metrics below reflect solid benchmarks around the achievement of, or progress towards the goal.
+The metrics below reflect solid benchmarks around the achievement of, or progress towards this milestone.
 Manzanita believes the actions focused on providing social-emotional and mental health support, along with improving engagement through improved attendance and high interest academic enrichment experiences, will help us achieve this goal.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 MPCS Chronic Absenteeism % Priority 5 2018-19 Chronic Absenteeism rates: Chronically absent Socio-economically disadvantaged: 10.9% Hispanic: 9.7% Students with Disabilities:10.7% English Learners: 6.1% White: 6.2% 2020-2021 Chronic Absenteeism Rates Manzanita 9.8% Lompoc Unified 18.0% Santa Barbara County 9.1% Statewide 14.3% By 2024, MPCS will keep chronic absenteeism to 7% or less
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 MPCS Chronic Absenteeism % Priority 5 2018-19 Chronic Absenteeism rates: Chronically absent Socio-economically disadvantaged: 10.9% Hispanic: 9.7% Students with Disabilities:10.7% English Learners: 6.1% White: 6.2% 2020-2021 Chronic Absenteeism Rates Manzanita 9.8% Lompoc Unified 18.0% Santa Barbara County 9.1% Statewide 14.3% 2021-2022 Chronic Absenteeism Rates Manzanita 21.6% Lompoc Unified.
+37.4% Santa Barbara County.
+29.8% Statewide.
+30.8% By 2024, MPCS will keep chronic absenteeism to 7% or less

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent opinions around school safety and connectedness January 2021 Survey results: December 2021 Survey results: Maintain or improve Priority 6 92% of parents agree that "their scholar's school is a safe place for their child."
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent opinions around school safety and connectedness January 2021 Survey results: December 2021 Survey results: February 2023 Survey Results Maintain or improve Priority 6 92% of parents agree that "their scholar's school is a safe place for their child."
 98% of parents agree "Their scholar's school is a supportive/inviting place for children to learn."
 100% of parents agree that "Teachers and other support staff go out of their way to help students."
-62% of families would like to see continued training and support in the areas of bullying awareness and action 87% of families agree that MPCS staff provide excellent support to their scholars in all areas of need 88% of families
+62% of families would like to see continued training and support in the areas of bullying awareness and action that it is "useful" or "very useful" to engage in frequent communication with their child's classroom teacher 87% of families agree that MPCS staff provide excellent support to their scholars in all areas of need 88% of families 94.39% of families reported being 'very satisfied' or 'satisfied' with the school 75.79% of families agree that Manzanita is a "very" or "tremendously" safe place for their child 86% of families express confidence in the administration's ability to make safety decisions for their child 91% of families agree that MPCS staff care "tremendously" or a "great deal" for their child